 - The public can view the status of court cases on masscourts.org.
 Click here to see how to search court dockets online.

 - To find out if a case will be heard in person or virtually, call or email the court using this Courthouse Locator or this Court department emails page.
-Alternatively, contact the Trial Court Helpline by calling 833-91-COURT from 8:30am to 4:30pm Monday through Friday for case questions and to request an interpreter.

 The Bottom Line